 Welcome to Sycamore Class!

-We have 25 children in our class and our teachers are Mrs Hutchinson on Monday, Tuesday, Wednesday and Mrs Kaced on Thursday and Friday.
+We have 25 children in our class and our teacher is Mrs Wilson.
 We have four teaching assistants who look after us throughout the week: Mrs Davies, Mrs Bishop, Mrs Walker and Miss Sutcliffe.

 Mrs. S. Davies